Villous adenoma of colon

 Clinical History

-A 70-year old man was admitted for investigation of muscular weakness and the passage of large amounts of mucus per rectum.
+A 70-year-old man was admitted for investigation of muscular weakness and the passage of large amounts of mucus per rectum.
 The patient was found to be hypokalaemic.
-A tumour of sigmoid colon was discovered and later resected.
+A tumour of the sigmoid colon was discovered and later resected.

 Pathology

-A 15 cm long segment of colon has been opened longitudinally to display a large sessile tumour with a velvety surface.
-The tumour measures 11 x 7 cm. in diameter and approaches to within 2 cm of the distal resection margin.
-The mucosa is otherwise normal.
+A 15 cm segment of colon has been opened longitudinally to reveal a large sessile tumour with a velvety surface.
+The tumour measures 11 × 7 cm and approaches within 2 cm of the distal resection margin.
+The rest of the mucosa appears normal.
 The serosal surface is unremarkable.
 Histological examination confirmed the presence of a villous adenoma.

 Further Information